 Proposal 1: More than one SR resources can be indicated from the MAC to the PHY for each SR transmission attempt indicated by the MAC.

-To resolve the second issue as given in Observation 2, the sr-ProhibitTimer is stopped when the SR transmission attempt does not succeed in PHY, so as to allow an immediate SR re-transmission attemp.
+To resolve the second issue as given in Observation 2, the sr-ProhibitTimer is stopped when the SR transmission attempt does not succeed in PHY, so as to allow an immediate SR re-transmission attempt.
 To allow the UE fall back to the RACH procedure when several SR transmission attempts fail due to the LBT failure, the SR_COUNTER increases for each SR transmission attempt regardless of whether the SR transmission succeeds or not.

 Proposal 2: The PHY indicates the failure of the SR transmission attempt due to the LBT failure.